-Explosive volcanic eruptions have become increasingly recognized as the major natural source of forced variability in the climate system at yearly to decadal time scales (Schmidt et al., 2011; Colose et al., 2016; Swingeduow et al., 2017; Khodri et al. 2017).
-Powerful explosive stratovolcanic eruptions can inject sulfur-rich gases high into the stratosphere, where they oxidize to form sulfate aerosol particles that can persist for months to years, in turn impacting the climate on regional to global scales.
+Explosive volcanic eruptions are the major natural source of forced variability in the climate system at

+- 60 yearly to decadal time scales (Schmidt et al., 2011; Colose et al., 2016; Swingeduow et al., 2017; Khodri et al. 2017).
+Powerful stratovolcanoes can inject sulfur-rich gases high into the stratosphere, where they oxidize to form sulfate aerosol particles that can persist for months to years, in turn impacting the climate on regional to global scales.
 Volcanic aerosols in the stratosphere cause cooling in the troposphere by scattering incoming shortwave radiation, while also heating the stratosphere (Robock and Mao, 1992).
-Unequal north-south stratospheric heating due to volcanic aerosol presence concentrated in lower latitudes after tropical eruptions can influence major modes of atmospheric circulation and surface climate variability such as the Arctic Oscillation/North Annular Mode (AO/NAM) and North Atlantic Oscillation (NAO), in effect by driving an enhanced westerly airflow (Shindell et al., 2004; Zanchettin et al., 2021).
-The post-volcanic surface temperature response can also affect the El Niño/La Niña phase and Southern Oscillation, as well as having a longterm impact on Atlantic Meridional Overturning Circulation (AMOC) strength (Khodri et al., 2017; Wahl et al., 2014; Robock and Mao, 1995; Pausata et al., 2015).
-Extratropical eruptions are usually thought to have a comparatively weaker climate impact than tropical eruptions.
-This arises in part because of the background Brewer-Dobson circulation upwelling in the tropics and downwelling at higher latitudes, which directly affects the stratospheric lifetime of volcanic aerosols (Kirtman et al., 2013; Myhre et al., 2013; Schneider et al., 2009).
-Recent studies have, however, illustrated the potential for extratropical eruptions to dynamically include a disproportionally strong climate forcing (Toohey et al. 2019).

-Volcanic injection of sulfur-containing compounds can, too, influence stratospheric chemistry, yielding further complex atmospheric and climatic responses upon interacting with water and halogens (LeGrande et al., 2016; Brenna et al., 2020; Staunton-Sykes et al., 2021).
-Paleoclimate records and climate modeling efforts suggest that the dynamical response of volcanic aerosol causes a net (but regionally variable) drying effect and significantly impacts the global rainfall pattern (PagesHydro2k/Smerdon et al., 2017; Colose et al., 2016; Liu et al., 2016; Iles and Hegerl, 2014).
+65 Unequal north-south stratospheric heating due to volcanic aerosol presence concentrated in lower latitudes after tropical eruptions can influence major modes of atmospheric circulation and surface climate - variability such as the Arctic Oscillation/North Annular Mode (AO/NAM) and North Atlantic Oscillation (NAO), in effect by driving an enhanced westerly airflow (Shindell et al., 2004; Zanchettin et al., 2021).
+The post-volcanic surface temperature response can also affect the El Niño/La Niña and Southern 70 Oscillation, as well as having a long-term impact on Atlantic Meridional Overturning Circulation - (AMOC) strength (Khodri et al., 2017; Wahl et al., 2014; Robock and Mao, 1995; Pausata et al., 2015).
+Volcanic injection of sulfur-containing compounds can, too, influence stratospheric chemistry, yielding further complex atmospheric and climatic responses upon interacting with water and halogens (LeGrande et al., 2016; Brenna et al., 2020; Staunton-Sykes et al., 2021)).
+Paleo records and climate modeling efforts - rs suggest that the dynamical response of volcanic aerosol causes a net (but regionally variable) drying effect and significantly impacts the global rainfall pattern (PagesHydro2k/Smerdon et al., 2017; Colose et al., 2016; Liu et al., 2016; Iles and Hegerl, 2014).
 For example, Trenberth and Dai (2007) analyzed the impact of the Pinatubo (1991) eruption on land precipitation and river streamflow and found an increase in associated drought conditions after the eruption in 1992.
-Joseph and Zeng (2011) suggested that varying responses to volcanically induced rainfall anomalies over land and ocean can seasonally modulate drought conditions in the tropics.
+Joseph and Zeng (2011) suggested that varying - 80 responses to volcanically induced rainfall anomalies over land and ocean can seasonally modulate drought conditions in the tropics.
 In addition, hemispherical asymmetrical radiative forcing due to biases in the distribution of volcanic aerosols creates a radiative imbalance across the hemisphere, impacts the movement of ITCZ, constraining the extent of its summertime migration into the energetically deficit hemisphere (Colose et al., 2016; Xian and Miller, 2008).
-Effectively, the ITCZ shifts away from the hemisphere with the greatest amount of volcanic aerosol.
-For tropical eruptions, even those producing a roughly even hemispheric aerosol burden, this movement is typically more southward owing to the larger amount of land in the Northern Hemisphere and relative the greater ocean area (and higher thermal capacity) of the Southern Hemisphere.